ryanamcgill/academic-kickstart/content/project/windfarm.md

 +++

-Each year countries put up more and more wind turbines that are only growing in size.
+Interference from wind turbines can degrade the performance of radar by providing a large cross section and Doppler signal.
+Further, wind farms generally contain turbines that are spaced close together.
+All of these factors contribute to pockets of poor radar performance near wind farms and is a concern for flight safety.
+As the investment in wind energy increases it is important to understand the potential impact of these farms on legacy radar.

 <img src = "/img/windfarm/size.png" width = "1000">

-Legacy radars are being impacted as wind turbine blades happen to have similar radar cross sections as target aircraft.
-The spinning of these blades gives a doppler return at the radar site.
-Further, wind farms generally contain turbines that are spaced close together.
-All of these factors contribute to pockets of low probability of detection and tracking which translates to potential 'holes' in air surveillance.

 <a href="http://www.windenergy.org.nz/improvements-in-technology">Image source.</a>